Yes Baby

 "Yes Baby" is a song by the American singer Madison Beer.
 She co-wrote it alongside Leroy Clampitt, Peter Rycroft, and Lucy Healey, and co-produced it with the former two.
-It was released on September 19, 2025, through Epic Records and Sing It Loud as the second single from her third studio album, Locket (2026).
+It was released on September 19, 2025, through Epic Records and Sing It Loud as the second single from her third album, Locket (2026).
 The song was accompanied by a music video directed by Beer and Aerin Moreno.

 Release

 Madison Beer first teased the release of "Yes Baby" on social media on September 15, 2025, sharing a short clip of her walking on a treadmill, wearing black heels and white socks.
 Two days later, she officially announced the single and revealed its cover artwork, featuring a picture of the aforementioned clip.
 Epic Records and Sing It Loud released "Yes Baby" on September 19, 2025.
 A music video, directed by Beer and Aerin Moreno, premiered on the same date.
 The video was inspired by 1980s exercise clips, and features the singer using exercise balls, a barre, and dancing in a mirrored choreography.
 According to Rolling Stones Jon Blistein, a press release for "Yes Baby" suggested that it served as the first single from Beer's upcoming album.